sanguzare/sanguzare/README.md

 ## Hey, I'm Santiago ##

+- Studying CS at the University of Waterloo + Business Administration at Wilfrid Laurier University

 <!--
 **sanguzare/sanguzare** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.